MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbPartnerCertification/skype-bus/devices-meeting-rooms.md

 - Plug and play: once connected, a device registers on the Skype for Business client and is ready to use
 - Basic call control across PC and devices with answer/hang-up, mute/unmute, and volume control.
 - Audio quality (embedded in the device): no echo or excessive glitches, echo cancellation across devices, wideband audio
-- Video quality: Noise, color, image detail, jitter, latency, frame rate, field of view](https://technet.microsoft.com/en-us/office/dn788953)
+- Video quality: Noise, color, image detail, jitter, latency, frame rate, field of view

 ### Administrator Experience
 - Firmware and fixes remote software update and contractual SLA for hardware updates
-- Full outline of [Lync test specifications and tools](https://technet.microsoft.com/en-us/office/dn788953) <!-- technet - replace -->
+- Full outline of [Lync test specifications and tools](https://technet.microsoft.com/en-us/office/dn788953) <!-- technet - add page to folder -->

 All of these specifications apply equally for Lync 2013 as they do for Skype for Business, hence all USB peripherals that are qualified for Lync 2013 are also certified for Skype for Business.